emiirsahin/InteractionFramework/README.md

 - Modular UI prompts decoupled from interaction logic
 - Debug and validation utilities for development
 - Press and hold interaction options
+- Debug overlay for live interactable inspection (toggle with `2`)
+- Interaction system enable/disable toggle for perf comparisons (toggle with `1`)

 ## Demo Walkthrough